animeshjain2/Age-Detection/README.md

 *python detect_age_cam.py*

-Result shows the person's face detection and age bracket with percentage accuracy in which it falls.
+-Result shows the person's face detection and age bracket with percentage accuracy in which it falls.